p2ppsr/nanostore-publisher/README.md

 ### submitPayment

-Submit a manually-created payment for NanoStore hosting
+Submit a manually-created payment for NanoStore hosting.
+Obtain an output that must be included in the transaction by using `derivePaymentInfo`, and then provide the Everett envelope for the transaction here.
+Also use the `vout` parameter to specify which output in your transaction has paid the invoice.

 #### Parameters